Nanahawaw/javascript-DOM-projects/README.md

 1. **color-flipper** - generates a random color code
 2. **counter** - every time a button is clicked, an event listener triggers a function that modifies the counter's value and updates its color.
+3. **Review** - Generate and display random user reviews with a simple click

 *Note: Each project has its own README that provides more information about the specific project and its functionality.*